Languages of Hong Kong: Vietnamese

-Middle Eastern languages

 Arabic

 Arabic is used frequently among members of Muslim communities in Hong Kong.
 Some Islamic organisations do teach the language as well, but the current status can best be described as developing.

 Sign language

-Hong Kong Sign Language is used by the Deaf community of Hong Kong; it is derived from the southern dialect of Chinese Sign Language, but is now an independent, mutually unintelligible language.
+Hong Kong Sign Language is used by the deaf community of Hong Kong; it is derived from the southern dialect of Chinese Sign Language, but is now an independent, mutually unintelligible language.